How to Manage Holiday Stress for Autistic People?

 Many people are now more comfortable with social gatherings again but this can create stress for autistic people.
 Holiday parties, seasonal delicacies, decorations, additional gatherings, unexpected presents, and even days off might tilt the balance, leaving someone on the spectrum exhausted.

-If you're autistic or have a loved one who is, be on the lookout for signals of anxiety such as the fight, flight or freeze (stress induced breakdowns, outbursts, tensions or self isolation), since they are all indications that the individual might be in distress.
+If you're autistic or have a loved one who is, there are ways to manage holiday stress.
+Be on the lookout for signals of anxiety such as the fight, flight or freeze (stress induced breakdowns, outbursts, tensions or self isolation), since they are all indications that the individual might be in distress.
 The pleasure and enjoyment of the holidays may be lost due to these changes, transition, coping limitations, and challenges, which may be stressful.

-However, this list of ideas might go a long way toward making the holiday season more enjoyable and less distressing for everyone.
+However, this list of ideas might go a long way toward helping manage holiday stress for autistic people.

 Please keep in mind that these are general tips and not meant to replace therapy and coaching, which would be individualized for you.
 If you or a loved one is autistic, it's helpful to figure out how much preparation may be required.